 The City of Highland Park has been working with both Lake and Cook Counties, Illinois Department of Natural Resources and the US Army Corps of Engineers (ACOE) on a long-term flood mitigation solution following several floods that devastated parts of Highland Park and dozens of communities throughout the region.
 The mitigation solution would be effective for the residents of Highland Park and other area residents who live along the Skokie and Middle Fork Rivers.
 A comprehensive regional study is necessary to identify opportunities to mitigate flooding occurring in the community.

 The Highland Park City Council approved an agreement with ACOE for a preliminary study related to regional flood mitigation solutions.

 The Skokie River, East Fork of North Branch Chicago River, is under the jurisdiction of US Army Corps of Engineers (ACOE) and flows through Lake and Cook Counties.
 Highland Park is at the downstream end of Skokie River within Lake County and the river eventually flows into Skokie Lagoons.
 Part of the preliminary study, to be undertaken by ACOE, is to determine if a feasibility study is required that will entail flood protection solution for all communities along this river.
 If a final feasibility study is undertaken, the potential solutions could result in a combination of storage basins, retaining walls, pump stations, buy-outs, and other measures.
 Any structural solution, if implemented in the long-run, should not adversely impact both downstream and upstream properties.
-At this juncture, ACOE is looking into a preliminary study to determine the impacts of such a feasibility study.
+At this juncture, ACOE is scheduled to begin the preliminary study in September 2018.
+The preliminary study will take approximately nine months to complete.

 The City of Highland Park, in conjunction with various third-party engineering consultants, has developed master plans for both the City’s storm and sanitary sewer systems that identify future capital projects that are scheduled for completion.
 The purpose of these master plans is to develop a comprehensive approach to operating, maintaining and improving the City’s storm and sanitary sewer systems.